Community Living Program - Lafayette, IN

 The child track intern will complete all new-hire training required of Valley Oaks staff, including but not limited to such topics as diversity and cultural humility, trauma-informed care, substance abuse, working with Indiana’s Department of Child Services (DCS), etc. They will work alongside diverse staff and trainees within the Valley Oaks system.

 Valley Oaks psychologists are recognized as valuable clinical resources, as evidenced by their involvement in guiding diagnoses and treatment plans for most of the agency’s clientele as well as their involvement in ongoing staff and community training functions.
 Other agency disciplines similarly encourage teaching and training through placements of nursing, medical, and social work students.
-More specified services are provided at select locations with the Valley Oaks system as listed below.
+More specialized services are provided at select locations within the Valley Oaks system as listed below.

 Community Living Program for Children & Adolescents, Lafayette, IN